 Camp runs from July 6th – August 28th, 2020

 Register Online Below

 First and foremost, your children’s safety is our priority.
-Our unwavering commitment is to explore opening in a smart, cautious, and safe way, putting the safety of our campers, families, counselors, and broader community before all else.
+Our unwavering commitment is opening in a smart, cautious, and safe way, putting the safety of our campers, families, counselors, and broader community before all else.

 We know that YOU (parents and caregivers) are trying to make arrangements quickly, and so we are prioritizing flexibility, fairness and transparency in our program plans and interactions.
 And with circumstances changing day-to-day, we also ask for your understanding as plans might change.

 We will constantly monitor any new updates and will provide information to you.

 As you can imagine however, camp looks different this year.
 Here’s some of the ways we will be handling the new camp experience differently: